IX. Residential Living

 Violation of any of the rules below may result in disciplinary action, including possible interim suspension from housing or campus while awaiting a final decision from the Student Conduct Board and any subsequent appeals.

 - All residence halls are smoke-free.
 Smoking includes, but is not limited to, hookahs, e-cigarettes, fog machines, and all other smoking devices.
 It also includes the smoking of any substance.
 Additionally, persons may not smoke within 25 feet of any exit door on RBC property.

 - Violence in any form will not be tolerated.
 Violence includes not just physical violence, but also verbal abuse and hurtful language directed toward Richard Bland College employees, including the Department’s professional and student staff, campus visitors, and resident and nonresident students.

 - Keep the residence hall rooms and common areas clean.
 Charges will be levied to applicable residents to cover the cost of extra custodial services required to remove personal possessions, to clean up trash left in rooms, or to clean rooms after vacating the premises for vacations, or at the close of the school year.

-- Door-to-door soliciting and peddling are prohibited except with prior written permission from the Assistant Provost for Residential & Student Life.
+- Door-to-door soliciting and peddling are prohibited except with prior written permission from the Assistant Provost for Student Life.
 Soliciting from or delivery to a student’s room is not permitted.

-- Solicitation in the lobby areas requires prior written approval from the Assistant Provost for Residential & Student Life.
+- Solicitation in the lobby areas requires prior written approval from the Assistant Provost for Student Life.